The ultimate beginners calligraphy guide – get started today

 In modern calligraphy, a brush pen is often used for calligraphy writing, which is a far cleaner and easier option for modern calligraphy.
 But modern calligraphy can be enjoyed with a pen and ink, too, which has its own fun, mastering the methods of the past.
 The technique and practices remain the same in modern calligraphy, and the best way to practice and perfect your calligraphy writing is to first get to grips with a mixture of thick and thin strokes.
 Our modern calligraphy for beginners guide will help you get to grips with this great technique and develop your calligraphy writing skills.

-We’re including some modern calligraphy drill download sheets for you to print off and practice your calligraphy writing.
-You’ll find modern calligraphy drills suitable for both brush pen as well as pen and ink methods, so you can choose the one for the calligraphy writing you prefer – or why nor master both styles of calligraphy writing?
-The download sheets have been provided courtesy of Modern Calligraphy and lettering magazine which is one of Immediate Media’s Craft Special publications.
-Look out for the magazine on the newsstand, or download a digital copy from Zinio.
-The magazine is produced with advice and assistance from The Modern Calligraphy Co, and we are grateful to them for their assistance with compiling this Beginners guide to modern calligraphy, too.
+We're including some free modern calligraphy drill sheets in this post, for you to download and print off to practice your calligraphy writing.
+You'll find modern calligraphy drills suitable for both brush pen as well as pen and ink methods, so you can choose the one for the calligraphy writing you prefer – or why nor master both styles of calligraphy writing?
+The download sheets have been provided courtesy of Modern Calligraphy & Lettering magazine, produced in collaboration with The Modern Calligraphy Co, and we are grateful to them for their assistance with compiling this Beginners guide to modern calligraphy, too.